After arriving in Canada

 If your contact information or quarantine location has changed, email your updated information to firstname.lastname@example.org.

-If the officer has determined that you are fully vaccinated and confirmed you do not need to quarantine, you may get daily notifications from the ArriveCAN app about quarantine and Day-8 testing however you can ignore these notifications.
+If the officer has determined that you are fully vaccinated and confirmed you do not need to quarantine yet you are receiving notifications, see ArriveCan troubleshooting.

 COMPLETE YOUR COVID-19 TEST KIT